AzuraCast/azuracast-docs/administration/docker.md

 For more information, see the [IceCast documentation.](https://www.icecast.org/docs/)

 # Custom Favicon

+> Updated AzuraCast installations using the Rolling Release channel can now directly upload a custom favicon via the `Custom Branding` page.
+{.is-info}

 To override the favicon and other browser icons used by AzuraCast, you should follow these steps: